-Written By ESR News Blog Editor Thomas Ahearn The City of Roanoke, Virginia has agreed to Ban the Box and will implement a policy to remove the question about the criminal history of job applicants from initial applications for most job openings with the city “by January of next year,” according to a report from …Continue reading "Roanoke VA Will Ban the Box"
+Written By ESR News Blog Editor Thomas Ahearn The Macon-Bibb County (Georgia) Commission has voted 6-3 to Ban the Box and remove any questions that ask about criminal records of applicants from county job applications, according to a report from 13WMAZ in Central Georgia.Continue reading "Macon-Bibb County GA Votes to Ban the Box"